‘Maxim’ Model Bri Teresi Posts An Extremely Racy Pic On Instagram And Fans Are Calling Her A Booty Queen

 As of this writing, and within a day of going live, the picture has racked up over 18,000 likes and close to 300 comments where fans drooled over the generous display of skin and expressed their feelings for the model in explicit terms.

-Fellow models Daniella Chavez, Melissa Riso, Katja Glieson, Krystle Lina and Denise Schaefer also liked the picture to show appreciation and support for the risque photograph, in addition to writing phrases like “sexy doll,” “booty queen,” and “such a babe.”
+Fellow models Daniella Chavez, Melissa Riso, Katja Glieson, Krystle Lina, and Denise Schaefer also liked the picture to show appreciation and support for the risque photograph, in addition to writing phrases like “sexy doll,” “booty queen,” and “such a babe.”

 “Oh my mother of Jesus, damn!” one of her fans commented on the picture, who apparently ran out of words to express his feelings.
 “Wow, what a beautiful watch!!!” another fan commented, who obviously didn’t even look at the watch.
 While a third fan, who seemed to be quite a big fan of Teresi, wrote the following comment.